sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 All features, barring **Duration** and **Loudness**, utilise a scale of 0 to 1, with 0 being least (e.g. lowest possible speechiness) and 1 being most (e.g. highest possible speechiness).

-Step 3:
-In Step 3, our objective was to analyze the audio features of the top ten artists' songs from the past five years.

 ## 💪🏼 Data Collection Challenges